-HealthFirst Emergency Medical Kits for Dental Offices
+HealthFirst Emergency Medical Kits for All Dental Offices

 - SM basic emergency medical kits are designed so the general dental practice can be prepared for medical emergencies and compliant with state regulations and the standard of care.

-- Mobile ACLS® Emergency Medical Kits help provide dental office medical preparedness where ACLS response may be required.
+- Mobile ACLS® emergency medical kits help provide dental office medical preparedness where ACLS response may be required.